Katamaze/Leap/README.md

 # Tell me more

 At this stage I prefer to lay the foundation of Leap only counting on a small group of people and providers that I personally know.
-Right now I don't want to involve too many people otherwise Leap will quickly turn into a bland and unachievable wish list and will never be released.
+I don't want to involve too many people otherwise Leap will quickly turn into a bland and unachievable wish list and will never be released.

 Initial funding is not a problem.
 I can count on a partnership 🙏, PNRR and some extra cash coming from crypto (ATOM 😜).

-When we go live, it will sustain itself with Github sponsors and donations.
+When we go live, Leap will sustain itself with Github sponsors and donations.
 I will not enable them till the software reaches an acceptable level.
 The reason for that is simple.
 I don't like asking money only based on my good intentions that still need to be proved.

+Don't ask for ETA.
+Leap will take years to complete.
+Also do not expect frequent updates on this page.

 If you want to help, watch and star this project.